incepter/react-async-states/packages/docs/docs/api/0-the-whole-api.md

-  payload, // the payload to merge in the instance producer, // the producer to be defined in the state instance skipPendingDelayMs, // skips the pending status under that delay in Ms skipPendingStatus, // never sets the status to pending, it will always notify only about resolve/abort
+  payload, // the payload to merge in the instance producer, // the producer to be defined in the state instance skipPendingDelayMs, // skips the pending status under that delay in Ms keepPendingForMs, // stays in the pending state for this duration (to avoid the UI flashing) skipPendingStatus, // never sets the status to pending, it will always notify only about resolve/abort
   cacheConfig: {
     enabled, // whether to enable cache or not